Blandness Doesn’t Happen HerePosted: April 24, 2013

 It was late 2011 when that osteologist said, “No doubt about it, you’re Native American Indian,” confirming the speculation.
 Then came that crazy dream where the Comanche war chief wearing a full headdress peered down at you from the clouds and said, “The logic is strong in you my son, but it’s emotion that will save you.”
 What in the hell did that mean?

 You understand Higgs boson and E= mc2.
 You get String Theory, Romans 8:28 and The Big Bang.
-You’ve done the math for yourself, revealed the flaws, stared the beauty of it all right in the face and you’ve reached the inescapable conclusion that God had a hand in creating everything and has a hand in everything you experience.
+You’ve done the math for yourself, revealed the flaws, stared the beauty of it all right in the face and you’ve reached the inescapable conclusion that God had a hand in creating everything, and has a hand in everything you experience.

 And one day your epiphany: the day everything you’d ever learned and everything you’d ever done morphed into a big, red, flashing arrow pointing straight at Acts 4:12.
 You got on your knees, accepted Christ, and got up knowing nothing would ever be quite the same moving forward.

 You started attending the local church and confirmed you were right about what they sell there but pleasantly surprised to find it wouldn’t cost you anything, only everything.
 And man, what a cool little band they have, with drums and guitars and backup singers even.
 Maybe you can be The Catcher In The Rye someday after all, stand with arms stretched wide on the edge of the cliff… perhaps save a few of His children from the evils of adulthood.
+Maybe just by playing your bass guitar.

 That phrase you used so often, “I think I’m on the right path now,” faded away, because you know you are.